huanlinberkeley/pycmg/README.md

 Note: You can compare the results with commercial simulators like HSPICE.

 Please help me debug this tool.
-Send feedback to huanlin@berkeley.edu
+Send feedback to `huanlinberkeley@gmail.com`

 ## Example modelcard.l
 vd = 1.0